MallikaUppuganti/Accenture_Data_Analytics_and_Visualization/README.md

 * Considered how the insights would inform executive strategy and investor readiness.

 2. Data Cleaning in Excel
-* Worked with three datasets: Reactions, Content, and Reaction Types.
+* Worked with three datasets: Reactions, Content and Reaction Types.

 * Performed data cleaning operations such as: